Who We Were

 2019: KNTX celebrates 60 years of broadcasting in Montague County

 In March 2003, Henderson Broadcasting CO, LP bought the station.
 Under the lead of Charley Henderson, Henderson Broadcasting changed the format and pursued major upgrades to the equipment and operations.
 The family joined the KNTX team and created an all hands on deck family business.
 The Henderson family’s love of broadcasting and music continues to inspire them into the future.
 May 4, 2020, 104.3 FM was added to 1410 AM simulcasting on two channels as well as online.
+On Halloween of 2022, we moved from 104.3 to 97.3 on the FM dial.

 Today’s KNTX music line-up features the Best Hits from the Beatles to the ’90s including, light rock and favorites.
 You will find a few songs from the ’60s mixed in throughout the day.
 Lester Boyd, one of the original DJ’s, is still with the station as a Sunday Morning Announcer.